 What is AHCC?

-AHCC or Active Hexose Correlated Compound is mainly composed of acylated alpha glucans, derived from the extended period of culture/cultivation of the mycelia or roots of a hybrid shiitake mushroom.
+AHCC, the standard extract of cultured mushroom mycella, is mainly composed of acylated alpha glucans, derived from the extended period of culture/cultivation of the mycelia or roots of a hybrid shiitake mushroom.
 The alpha glucans are known to have beneficial effects on the body’s immune system.

 AHCC is the daily immune supplement of thousands and thousands of HEALTHY people in Japan and worldwide, to help their bodies fight the formation of abnormal cells, which can lead to infections, inflammations, chronic diseases, and cancer.

-AHCC is also Japan’s leading complementary cancer therapy and its benefits are currently recognized in other countries like the US, China, South Korea, Brazil, Italy, Taiwan, Thailand and in the Philippines since 2011.
+AHCC is also Japan’s leading complementary cancer therapy and its benefits are currently recognized in other countries like the US, China, South Korea, Brazil, Italy, Taiwan, Thailand, and the Philippines since 2011.
 Most recently, AHCC’s benefits have also been recognized in Saipan and in Vietnam.
-AHCC’s health benefits are the subjects of numerous peer-reviewed clinical studies and scientific papers conducted in leading universities such as Osaka University, Seoul University, Fujian University, and in MD Anderson, Columbia, Harvard and Yale, which are well-known universities in the US.
+AHCC’s health benefits are the subjects of numerous peer-reviewed clinical studies and scientific papers conducted in leading universities such as Osaka University, Seoul University, Fujian University, and in MD Anderson, Columbia, Harvard, and Yale, which are well-known universities in the US.

 AHCC has been used successfully in the reduction of the side effects of chemotherapy, in the improvement of the quality of life (QOL) parameters of cancer patients and those of other immune-compromised individuals.